-- Microforms is self-serve department and access to materials is available all hours Knight Library is open.
+- Microforms is self-serve department and access to materials is available all hours Knight Library is currently open (note: Knight Library is only open to UO curren faculty students and staff).
 See calendar: http://library.uoregon.edu/hours/knight/month

 MICROFILM is 35 or 16 millimeter film on reels.
 MICROFICHE are 4 by 6 inch transparent cards.
 MICROPRINT are opaque cards.
 We have one scanner that is capable of copying MICROPRINT opaque cards.
 We have two scanners that can make copies of MICROFILM and MICROFICHE.